techgirldiaries/techgirldiaries/README.md

 </div>

-### <div align="center">I am Oluwakemi, a Computer Science student👩‍💻 seeking for internships/entry-level job roles. </div>
+### <div align="center">I am Oluwakemi, a Computer Science student👩‍💻 who ia seeking for internships/entry-level job roles. </div>

 - 🔭 I’m currently working on Tic-Tac-Toe AI Game.
 I also just completed a chess game and will be on my account soon.

 - 🌱 I’m currently learning Python, Data structures and Algorithms.
+I'm also enrolled on the IBM Consulting Associates Programme plan.

 - ⚡ Fun fact: I'm curious, shy and social.